florianeckerstorfer/sublime-phex/README.md

 }
 ```

 Additionally you can change these settings on a per-project basis.
+There exists a setting for the `package` PHPDoc tag.
 Your `.sublime-project` file could look like:

 ```json
 {